jetpacapp/DeepBeliefSDK/README.md

 In a real application you'll want to set that yourself, either hard-coding it to a known absolute location for the file, or passing it in dynamically as an argument or environment variable.

 The output of the tool is tab-separated lines, with the probability first followed by the imagenet label, so you can sort and process it easily through pipes on the command line.

+### OSXExample

+This project is based on [Apple's MyRecorder sample code](https://developer.apple.com/library/mac/samplecode/MYRecorder/Introduction/Intro.html), which is both quite old and fairly gnarly thanks to its use of QTKit!
+The complexity is mostly in the way it accesses the webcam, and converts the supplied image down to a simple array of RGB bytes to feed into the neural network code.
+If you search for 'jpcnn' in the code, you'll see the calls to the library nestled amongst all the plumbing for the interface and the video, they should be fairly straightforward.

+The main steps are loading the 'jetpac.ntwk' neural network, that's included as a resource in the app, then extracting an image from the video, classifying it, and displaying the found labels in the UI.
+When you build and run the project, you should see a window appear with the webcam view in it, and any found labels overlaid on top.
+You'll also see some performance stats being output to the console - on my mid-2012 Macbook Pro it takes around 60ms to do the calculations.

+### SimpleOpenCV

+This is a basic Linux command-line tool that shows how OpenCV and the DeepBelief framework can work together.
+The main() function uses C++ classes defined in deepbeliefopencv.h to load a network, then it creates an OpenCV image from either lena.png or another file supplied on the command line.
+A wrapper class for the library's image handle object is then used to convert the OpenCV image into one the DeepBelief framework can analyze.
+The classification is run on that image, and the found labels are printed out.

+If you're doing a lot of work with OpenCV, the most crucial part for you is probably the conversion of the image objects between the two systems.
+That's defined in deepbeliefopencv.cpp in the `Image::Image(const cv::Mat& image)` constructor, and [the section on using OpenCV](#using-with-opencv) covers what's going on in the actual code.

 ## API Reference